Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 You can use all the regular single-threaded mutable structures inside the scope of a particular coroutine.
 However, sharing mutable state _between_ coroutines is potentially dangerous.
-If you use a coroutine builder that install a dispatcher to resume all coroutines JS-style in the single event-dispatch thread, like the `Swing` dispatcher shown in [dispatcher](#dispatcher) section, then you can safely work with all shared objects that are generally modified from this event-dispatch thread.
+If you use a coroutine builder that install a dispatcher to resume all coroutines JS-style in the single event-dispatch thread, like the `Swing` interceptor shown in [continuation interceptor](#continuation-interceptor) section, then you can safely work with all shared objects that are generally modified from this event-dispatch thread.
-However, if you use multi-threaded coroutine builder or otherwise share mutable state between coroutines running in different threads, then you have to use thread-safe (concurrent) data structures.
+However, if you work in multi-threaded environment or otherwise share mutable state between coroutines running in different threads, then you have to use thread-safe (concurrent) data structures.

 Coroutines are like threads, albeit they are more lightweight.
 You can have millions of coroutines running on just a few threads.
 The running coroutine is always executed in some thread.
 However, a _suspended_ coroutine does not consume a thread and it is not bound to a thread in any way.
-The suspending function that resumes this coroutine decides which thread the coroutine is resumed on by invoking `Continuation.resume` on this thread and coroutine's dispatcher can override this decision and dispatch the coroutine's execution onto a different thread.
+The suspending function that resumes this coroutine decides which thread the coroutine is resumed on by invoking `Continuation.resume` on this thread and coroutine's interceptor can override this decision and dispatch the coroutine's execution onto a different thread.

 ## Asynchronous programming styles